stefs/bittorrent-analyzer/btda/README.md

 [TOC]

 * Measure timeout on connection establishment
+* Reduce peer_revisit_delay to 3 min, review thread workload
+* Remove ip and peerid from db

 # BitTorrent Download Analyzer
 This tool is aimed at counting confirmed downloads performed via BitTorrent by analyzing its peers.
 It is part of a Bachelor thesis at the Friedrich-Alexander-Universität Erlangen-Nürnberg.